About

 Leadership

-Professor Wendy Bickmore, Director of the MRC Human Genetics Unit (MRC HGU), is supported by the Unit Executive, comprised of Section Heads.
+Professor Wendy Bickmore, Director of the MRC Human Genetics Unit (MRC HGU), is supported by the Unit Executive, comprised of Senior researchers.

 The IGC Hub provides the MRC HGU with key business support including human resources, finance, communications and administrative support.